 I want to make a note about the fact that the Dujiangyan Panda Center keeps pandas in cages, in so many words, behind bars.
 We shared a few photos of our experience on social media and received some comments of concern from people about the treatment of the pandas at the panda research center.

-Towards the end of the day we had an interaction with one panda who has the nickname “Crazy Girl.”
+Towards the end of the day, we had an interaction with one panda who has the nickname “Crazy Girl.”
 Her door was open and she could make the choice whether to stay inside or be outside.
 Although she moved between the two freely, she spent most of her time indoors, we think, hamming it up for the camera.
 She was having a blast inside the indoor pen, eating and playing.
+Check out the video above to see.

 I say this because I know there are many concerns about how animals are treated around the world.
 We received one comment that the pandas seemed sad, but all pandas kind of look sad due to the shape of the black fur around their eyes!